 statement that assigns an object to a name (variable)

 Note: The simple syntax is a = b, the augmented syntax applies an operator at assignment time (for example, a += 1) and therefore cannot create a new variable reference since it operates using the current value referenced by a variable.
-Other syntaxes support multiple targets, (that is, x = y = z = 1) , binding (or rebinding) an instance attribute, (that is, x.a = 1) , and binding (or rebinding) a container element, (that is, x[k] = 1).
+Other syntaxes support multiple targets, that is, x = y = z = 1 binding (or rebinding) an instance attribute, that is, x.a = 1 and binding (or rebinding) a container element, that is, x[k] = 1).

 3.2 body